 TIP: To learn how to change a shortcut’s icon, read How to change the icon of any shortcut in Windows.

-How to create shortcuts to Start Menu items in Windows 10
+How to create shortcuts to Start Menu items in Windows

 Alternatively, you can also grab any of the shortcuts and tiles from the right side of the Start Menu the same way, and you can drag and drop them on the desktop with the same results.

-How to create shortcuts to files and folders using their right-click menu in Windows 10
+How to create shortcuts to files and folders using their right-click menu in Windows

-You can also use the options in an item’s right-click menu to create a shortcut to it.
+You can also use the options in an item's right-click menu to create a shortcut to it.
+Since the items in the Windows 11 right-click menu are arranged differently and involve an additional step, let’s first focus on it.
 Open File Explorer, navigate to the location of the file or folder you want to create a shortcut to, and then right-click or press-and-hold on it to open its contextual menu.
-Tap or hover over the Send to option, and then click or tap on “Desktop (create shortcut).“
+Next, press Show more options.

 A shortcut is created on the desktop, pointing to the item you have selected.
-The right-click menu also has a Create shortcut option you can click or tap.
+The classic right-click menu also has a Create shortcut option you can click or tap.

 Unlike the other option, a shortcut to the selected item is created in the same folder as the original file, and you can move that shortcut to another location.